xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 the case that solutions that are written in either will continue to be functional beyond the foreseeable future.

-4. Universality.
-Both Bash and Python are widely used.
-While it is the case that Bash is confined to /*nix-style operating systems there are emulators that reproduce its functionality on most systems that a student in the class is likely to encounter.
-Python, and tools that help write Python code, is likewise available on all systems that a student of the class is likely to encounter.
-As a consequence of the ability to use both tools in a wide range of environments in conjunction with the other properties listed here both are used in a wide range of environments by very large user communities.
-This makes it the case that help is widely available.

 5. Hackability.
 It is relatively straightforward to write one's own commands/methods within both Bash and Python *and to see how those that